simonjellvert/rock-paper-scissors-game/docs/README.md

 * Updated background with a more playful design.
 * Updated player choice-buttons with a more playful design.
 * Set a total game decider: first to 3 wins.
-* Add color the score board to visualize who's ahead in the game (green for more wins then oppenent, red for less wins then opponent).
+* Add color the score board to visualize who's ahead in the game (green for more wins than oppenent, red for less wins than opponent).
 * Link more games to footer or menu bar for the player to choose from.

 ---